 A pharmacist can help with an ear infection

-Speak to a pharmacist if you think you have an outer ear infection.
+Speak to a pharmacist if you think you have an ear infection.

-They can recommend acidic eardrops to help stop bacteria or fungus spreading.
+They can recommend eardrops to help stop bacteria or fungus spreading.
+They can also provide other treatments if you need them, without you seeing a GP.

 Non-urgent advice: See a GP if you or your child have: